EDIorg/GMN_obsolescence_tools/README.md

 - E.g.,
 > ./check_metadata_obsolescence_entries.py lternet.edu_obsolescence_chains_resolved.csv -m gmn.lternet.edu

-By default, it checks obsolescence chains only for objects that have obsolescence information in the OREs.
+By default, we check obsolescence chains only for objects that have obsolescence information in the OREs.
 To check all objects, use the --deep option.
 Running the default case may take 30-60 minutes.